zcc861007/CourseProject/README.md

 ## Introduction

 ### Motivation
 A single study may include a small sample, which may lack statistical power in statistical analyses.
 Meta-analysis is attractive, as it is a statistical analysis that combines the results of multiple scientific studies.
-However, meta-analysis requires researchers to extract/collect a large amount data by reviewing numerous publications, which is tedious, time-consuming, error-prone.
+However, meta-analysis requires researchers to extract/collect a large amount data by reviewing numerous publications, which is tedious, time-consuming, and error-prone.
 Therefore, it is desired to develop a pipeline for automatic extraction of quantitative data from text

 ### Objective